By ALAN FRAM

-WASHINGTON (AP) - President Barack Obama is inviting Republican lawmakers to the White House as pressure builds on both sides to resolve their deadlock over the federal debt limit and the partial government shutdown.
+WASHINGTON (AP) - President Barack Obama is making plans to talk with Republican lawmakers at the White House in the coming days as pressure builds on both sides to resolve their deadlock over the federal debt limit and the partial government shutdown.

-Even so, there were hints of a brief truce, indications that both sides might be open to a short-term extension of the $16.7 trillion borrowing limit and a temporary end to the shutdown, giving them more time to resolve their disputes.
+Amid the tough talk, though, there were hints of the possibility of a brief truce.
+There were indications that both sides might be open to a short-term extension of the $16.7 trillion borrowing limit and a temporary end to the shutdown, giving them more time to resolve their disputes.

-Obama was huddling with House Democrats Wednesday afternoon as both parties looked for a way forward.
+Obama was to huddle with House Democrats Wednesday afternoon as both parties look for a way forward.

 So far, the underlying standoff remains the same.
 Republicans demand talks on deficit reduction and Obama's 2010 health care law as the price for boosting the government's borrowing authority and returning civil servants to work.
 The president insists that Congress first end the shutdown and extend the debt limit before he will negotiate.

-"Speaker Boehner could end this government shutdown today, an hour from now" by letting the House vote to do so, Senate Majority Leader Harry Reid, D-Nev., said Wednesday.
+"Speaker Boehner could end this government shutdown today, an hour from now" by letting the House vote to do so, Senate Majority Leader Harry Reid, D-Nev., said Wednesday of House Speaker John Boehner, R-Ohio.

 On Tuesday, Boehner told reporters he was not drawing "lines in the sand."
 He sidestepped a question about whether he'd raise the debt limit and fund government for short periods by saying, "I'm not going to get into a whole lot of speculation."